 We balance studio work, history and theory courses, and organize them around a combination of activities.
-These include: various teaching methods in your courses, visiting artist experiences, exposure to contemporary art through the Galleries on campus, independent learning opportunities, and a senior project.
+These include: various teaching methods in our courses, visiting artist experiences, exposure to contemporary art through the Galleries on campus, independent learning opportunities, and a senior project.

 The Department of Art has four objectives:

-You will learn historical and contemporary analytical skills including the ability to research, define, analyze, and critically formulate positions on contemporary issues in visual and public art from historical, ethical, formal, and sociopolitical perspectives.
+Students will learn historical and contemporary analytical skills including the ability to research, define, analyze, and critically formulate positions on contemporary issues in visual and public art from historical, ethical, formal, and sociopolitical perspectives.

-You will learn critical and evaluative skills including the ability to assess, critique, and analyze formal properties, audience relevancy, and impact.
+Students will learn critical and evaluative skills including the ability to assess, critique, and analyze formal properties, audience relevancy, and impact.